irkwan/irkwan/_posts/2016-06-03-13514062-Trusting-Trust-Attack-and-its-countermeasures.md

 ---
 layout:     post
-title:      "Trusting Trust" Attack and its countermeasures
+title:      Trusting Trust Attack and its countermeasures
 date:       2016-06-03
 summary:    An analysis of trusting trust attack on compiler and its coutermeasures
 categories: tugas